Arab leaders as human shields in Gaza

 Monday 21 July 2014

-Sunday was the bloodiest day of fighting since Israel lauched what it calls Operation Protective Edge.
+Sunday was the bloodiest day of fighting since lauched what it calls Operation Protective Edge.
 In almost two week, some 375 , including 270 civilians, and 20 Israeli, including 2 civilians, have been killed, according to the United Nations.

 The Arab League’s Secretary-General Nabil el-Araby described Israel’s shelling of the Shejaia neighbourhood in Gaza which killed at least 62 Palestinians on Sunday as a “war crime“.
 Despite this, the League has done precious little to intervene, beyond holding a foreign ministers meeting last week and urging international protection for Gaza’s civilians.